kiwiFaL/kiwifal.github.io/_posts/2025-05-20-verification-by-inspection-in-do-178c.md

 ## Why Inspection Should Be Rare

-DO-178C section 6.2b makes it clear - inspection should be used sparingly and only when absolutley nessary and fully justified as you cant achieve the [test coverage objectives](/wiki/structural-coverage/).
+DO-178C section 6.2b makes it clear - inspection should be used sparingly and only when absolutely necessary and fully justified as you can't achieve the [test coverage objectives](/wiki/structural-coverage/).
 Here's why:

 1. **Inspection is subjective** - It relies heavily on the inspector's knowledge and judgment
 2. **Inspection lacks objectivity** - There's no pass/fail criteria that can be independently verified
 3. **Inspection provides weaker evidence** - It doesn't demonstrate actual functionality
 4. **Inspection is less repeatable** - Different inspectors might reach different conclusions
-5. **You cant inspect the binary** - while you can inspect the requirments, models and code, none of these actually go flying.
-Plus there are many functioanal aspects you wont be able to inspect.
-If you were to inspect a function in the code, you cant really see the other items contributing to this function (think operating system, board support package, hardware and AEH providing IO, processor)
+5. **You can't inspect the binary** - while you can inspect the requirements, models and code, none of these actually go flying.
+Plus there are many functional aspects you won't be able to inspect.
+If you were to inspect a function in the code, you can't really see the other items contributing to this function (think operating system, board support package, hardware and AEH providing IO, processor)

 ## When Is Inspection Actually Appropriate?